Patrick-W-McMahon/JQuery-Form-Validator/README.md

   * **aAb(arr,sP,elm):** `array attribute builder` takes an array `arr` of strings and concatinates starting point `sP` to the front of each string and then calls it as an attribute on the element `elm`.
 It then returns an array of the values.

 **Variables**

+All of the following variables are accessable by $(this) and can be used in callback methods and modules.
   * **element:** points to the form element.
   * **options:** all configurable options.
   * **_defaults:** default options. (currently commented out and may be removed in future updates).